natcap/invest.users-guide/source/recreation.rst

 Introduction
 ============

+Recreation and tourism are important components of many national and local economies and they contribute in innumerable ways to quality of life, sense of place, social connection, physical wellbeing, learning, and other intangibles.
+A key reason for studying patterns of recreation or tourism is the economic significance of this industry.
+The total contribution of travel and tourism to the world's gross domestic product (GDP) in 2011 was approximately $6 B USD (9% of GDP), with expected growth to $10 B USD by 2022 (World Travel and Tourism Council 2012).
+Of course, economic impacts are only one way of measuring the importance of recreation and tourism.
+These activities are critical contributors to diverse aspects of human wellbeing (Russell et al. 2013).
+For example, outdoor recreation is a spiritual experience for many people (eg Trainor and Norgaard 1999), and social interactions in nature contribute to building a sense of place (e.g. Willox et al. 2012).

+A major and growing portion of recreation is "nature-based", involving interactions with or appreciation of the natural environment (Balmford et al. 2009).
+For these types of activities, characteristics of the environment influence people's decisions about where, when, and how to recreate.
+SCUBA divers, for example, select destinations based on the water clarity, water temperature, and diversity of marine life (Williams and Polunin 2000, Uyarra et al. 2009).
+Bird-watchers are drawn to the best places to see target species (Naidoo and Adamowicz 2005), which inevitably are places where natural systems support populations of desirable birds (Puhakka et al. 2011).
+Some recreation depends on environmental attributes such as species richness (Loureiro et al. 2012), the diversity of habitats (Neuvonen et al. 2010, Loureiro et al. 2012), precipitation (Loomis and Richardson 2006), and temperature (Richardson and Loomis 2005), as well as to other attributes such as infrastructure and cultural attractions (Mills and Westover 1987, Hill and Courtney 2006).

 The model
 =========

-The purpose of the InVEST recreation model is to predict the spread of person-days of recreation, based on the locations of natural habitats, accessibility, and built features such as roads that factor into people's decisions about where to recreate.
+The purpose of the InVEST recreation model is to predict the spread of person-days of recreation, based on the locations of natural habitats, accessibility, and built features such as roads that factor into people's decisions about where to recreate (Adamowicz et al. 2011).
 The tool outputs maps showing current patterns of recreational use and, optionally, maps of future use under alternative scenarios.

 How it works
 ------------